rohankumawat/FrontEndDevelopment/README.md

 ***Hello!!***

-I'm maintaining this repo solely for the purpose of brushing up my DS Algo concepts before an interview.
+I'm maintaining this repo solely for the purpose of learning Front-end development.

 **Day 1:** Web and HTML basics